 Every year, millions of high school graduates seek creative ways to finance the markedly rising costs of a college education.
 In the process, they sometimes fall prey to scholarship and financial aid scams.
 On November 5, 2000, Congress passed the College Scholarship Fraud Prevention Act of 2000 (CSFPA).
 The CSFPA enhances protection against fraud in student financial assistance by establishing stricter sentencing guidelines for criminal financial aid fraud.
-It also charged the Department, working in conjunction with the Federal Trade Commission (FTC), with implementing national awareness activities, including a scholarship fraud awareness site on the ED web site.
+It also charged the Department, working in conjunction with the Federal Trade Commission (FTC), with implementing national awareness activities, including a scholarship fraud awareness site on the ED website.

-According to the FTC, perpetrators of financial aid fraud often usethese telltale lines:
+According to the FTC, perpetrators of financial aid fraud often use these telltale lines:

-- The scholarship is guaranteed or your money back. - You can't get this information anywhere else. - I just need your credit card of bank account number to hold thisscholarship. - We'll do all the work. - The scholarship will cost some money. - You've been selected to receive a 'scholarship' in a contest younever entered.
+- The scholarship is guaranteed or your money is back. - You can't get this information anywhere else. - I just need your credit card or bank account number to hold this scholarship. - We'll do all the work. - The scholarship will cost some money.

+• You've been selected to receive a 'scholarship' in a contest you never entered.

-To file a complaint, or for free information, students or parentsshould contact the Federal Trade Commission student responsecenter at 1.877.FTC.HELP (1.877.382.4357) or visit:
+To file a complaint, or for free information, students or parents should contact the Federal Trade Commission student response center at 1.877.FTC.HELP (1.877.382.4357) or visit: